aaronbloomfield/nws/hws/arp/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Fri, Feb 2: Clarified that the command, for the MITM attack, should be `telnet`, not `ssh`

 ### Built-in Commands